MassHealth: The Basics – Facts and Trends (October 2024)

 Addressing Major Drivers of MassHealth Per-Enrollee Spending Growth: An Analytic Review and Policy Options

 This report seeks to inform the discussion of MassHealth sustainability through a novel analysis of MassHealth data that differentiates among the major drivers of MassHealth spending.
 The report examines whether spending is being driven by growth in enrollment or per-enrollee spending, and which populations or types of services are the biggest contributors to spending growth.
+The findings suggest that as enrollment growth tied to previous coverage expansions levels off, the state will increasingly need to focus on controlling per-enrollee spending, particularly in the areas of pharmacy and long-term services and supports (LTSS).

 Chapter 224 Tracking Tool, Updated November 2017